fbpx

 Building Regulations Certificates

-If you have completed structural work, remodelled a room, or built an extension during your ownership, the result should have met Building Regulations.
+If you have completed structural work, the result should have met building regulations.
+Examples of structural work include:

 Certificates or plans from building control will prove you followed regulations.
 If you don’t have them, check with your council’s building control team or the company that did the work.